≡ Menu

 And this must have…

-However didn’t “stick” because “true” bull terrier fans didn’t find the name appropriate.
-Other names like “roundheads” were tossed around, but that wasn’t all that flatering which is why folks eventually settled on the name “Boston Terrier” right around 1890 and is the same name we use today.
+He has been a SPECTACULAR little guy because, within just a couple of decades, his progeny became trendy in the region, so famous that folks even created the American Bull Terrier Club, which these little guys were referred to as back then.
+However, this name didn’t “stick” because “true” bull terrier fans didn’t find the name appropriate.
+Other words like “roundheads” were tossed around, but that wasn’t all that flattering, which is why folks eventually settled on the word “Boston Terrier” right around 1890, and it is the same name we use today.

 In 1893…

-He has also been recognized by the Federation Cynologique International, which is a global kennel club that represents countries outside the United States so don’t be surprised if you see this little guy in even some of the most remote locations in the world!
+He has also been recognized by the Federation Cynologique International, a global kennel club representing countries outside the United States, so don’t be surprised if you see this little guy in even some of the most remote locations in the world!

-He is certainly a cute little one and has a distinct appearance with his black and white tuxedo, white muzzle, cherry eye, upright ears and a square jaw line.
+He is a cute little one with a distinct appearance with his black and white tuxedo, white muzzle, cherry eye, upright ears, and a square jawline.
 Some Boston Terriers come in brindle or seal short coats with streaks of white, but these are much less common.
+The Boston Terrier resembles the English White Terrier, The British Bulldog, The American Bull Terrier, and other little fighting dogs.
+This makes sense because they were initially created by mixing many different breeds.

 Easy to carry around…

-He weighs only 10 to 25 pounds, and is very portable.
-Even a child could carry him around easily.
-But the nice thing about the Boston Terrier is that even though he is easy to carry, this little guy doesn’t “need” to be carried.
-He is quite capable of keeping up with his or her owners, he’s just not really going to go on a log “jog” or do any trail hiking with you.
+He weighs only 10 to 25 pounds and is very portable.
+Even a child could carry him around quickly.
+But the nice thing about the Boston Terrier is that even though he is easy to carry, this little guy doesn’t “need” to be taken.
+He can keep up with their owners; he’s just not going to go on a log “jog” or do any trail hiking with you.

 Grooming is…